 Blog Title: Grace and Vine Studios

-About: I am a food blogger turned web designer running Grace and Vine Studios.
-I help my clients connect with their audience through strategic web design and brand strategy.
-I am also the host of The Vine Podcast, a podcast about strategy and design for food bloggers.
-My husband, two little boys and I live in Phoenix, AZ.
+About: Madison is a food blogger turned web designer running Grace and Vine Studios.
+She works with her clients to connect with their audience through strategic web design and brand strategy.
+She is the host of The Vine Podcast, a podcast about strategy and design for food bloggers.
+Madison, her husband, two little boys live in Phoenix, AZ.

 Notes from Episode #060: How To Maintain Your Unique Voice On Your Website While Still Making Google Happy

 Fun fact: Madison and her husband live in her great grandparents house built in 1959 and there’s been no updates to it since it was built.
 So they took it down to the studs and renovated it completely.
 10 people total from her family have lived in it!

 There has been a huge shift in the way we approach our blogs now that we are all fighting for Google’s approval.
 Through this shift, food bloggers have felt the need to strip away their own personality and brand messaging from their blog posts.

 Brand messaging is so important – this is your Niche|Voice|Story

 Your niche is way more of a story that “I’m just a food blogger”